Article: Meet the Maker: Sow Song

 “I think growing up, I was always such a lover.
 I'm a sensitive person, but that's who I am, and that's what I am so proud of.
 So I'm gonna just go with that and trust that.”

 Tia has learned that her admiration of love and romance is a strength that can be harnessed to bring people together.
 Through metalsmithing, she can create intentional keepsakes that honour the ceremonies and people in your lives.
-Some of these consultations could be seen as heavy.
+At times, some of these consultations could be seen as heavy.
 One of the classic Sow Song pieces are custom made dog nose print pendants and rings.
 These are often memorial pieces for long loved pets.
 But Tia can see that she’s bringing light into these situations.
 She treats it as an honour to be welcomed into the fold by her clients and having them trust her with their feelings and memories.

 What materials do you use in your pieces and why do you choose to create with them?

 What she truly desires is to work exclusively with heirloom jewellery.
-If a client has any gold pieces passed down amongst family members, Tia can melt it down, bringing new life to the material.
+If a client has any gold pieces passed down amongst family members, Tia can melt it and re-shape it, bringing new life to the material.
 It’s a way of honouring the past, while making a piece of jewellery that tells your own story.
 It’s also one additional way she can reduce the environmental footprint of Sow Song.

 Vancouver Island is overflowing with natural beauty, and inspiration comes from all directions.
 Tia draws a lot of her creative essence from raw textures and organic forms that the earth has brought to life.
 From the waves of the ocean to the gnarled bark of a old growth tree, she mimics the natural and imperfect moments that the wild creates.